BitzArt/Flux/docs/README.md

 Back to [repository](../README.md)

-BitzArt.Flux is a .NET package that simplifies interactions with external services.
-It's a practical implementation of the Dependency Inversion principle.
+BitzArt.Flux is a nuget package that simplifies interactions with external services.

 ## **Benefits**